-I.A Comparison of Compustat and the Flow of Funds
+Comparison of Compustat and the Flow of Funds

 Compustat data only includes publicly traded firms.
 This is an important limitation, particularly because private firms seldom issue publicly traded debt securities.
 Thus, private firms' debt composition is likely to differ substantially from public firms', especially from large public firms.
 However, to my knowledge, there is no alternative publicly available data source with a sufficiently long panel dimension and good private sector coverage.
-For the US, the two main publicly available data sources with some coverage of private sector firms are Orbis (Kalemli-Ozcan et al., 2015) and Sageworks (Farre-Mensa and Ljungqvist, 2016), but neither have sufficiently long time dimensions to document trends.53
+For the USA, the two main publicly available data sources with some coverage of private sector firms are Orbis (Kalemli-Ozcan et al. 2015)

+and Sageworks (Farre-Mensa and Ljungqvist 2016), but neither have sufficiently long time dimensions to document trends.53

-Figure A1a compares Flow of Funds and Compustat data on the stock of outstanding debt in the NFCB sector.
-This Figure suggests that public firms account for approximately half of all debt outstanding in the NFCB sector, a share that has been stable over time.
+Figure 11a compares Flow of Funds and Compustat data on the stock of outstanding debt in the NFCB sector.
+This figure suggests that public firms account for approximately half of all debt outstanding in the NFCB sector, a share that has been stable over time.
 The stability of the share is fairly important: it implies that changes in the aggregate loan share cannot have been driven purely by a reallocation of debt toward publicly traded (and presumably less loan-dependent) firms.
-Moreover, the medium-run fluctuations in debt outstanding in the two datasets are similar (with the notable exception of the 2005-2009 period, where debt growth in the Flow of Funds far outpaced debt growth in Compustat.)
-Figure A1b compares total loans outstanding in Compustat and in the Flow of Funds.
+Moreover, the medium-run fluctuations in debt outstanding in the two datasets are similar (with the notable exception of the 2005-2009 period, where debt growth in the Flow of Funds far outpaced debt growth in Compustat).
+Figure 11b compares total loans outstanding in Compustat and in the Flow of Funds.
 By this measure, publicly traded firms account for about 40% of total loans outstanding.
 Again, medium-run fluctuations in aggregates are similar except in the 2005-2009 period.

-Additionally, figures A1a and A1b report aggregates for total debt outstanding and total loans outstanding constructed using data from Capital IQ.
-Specifically, I merge the Compustat non-financial sample with Capital IQ in every year from 1990 onward.54 Figure A4 reports total debt outstanding for Compustat non-financial firms which (a) have a match in Capital IQ, and (b) have non-missing information on bank loans outstanding in Capital IQ.
+Additionally, Fig. 11a and b reports aggregates for total debt outstanding and total loans outstanding constructed using data from Capital IQ.
+Specifically, I merge the Compustat non-financial sample with Capital IQ in every year from 1990 onward.54 Figure 14 reports total debt outstanding for Compustat non-financial firms which (a) have a match in Capital IQ and (b) have non-missing information on bank loans outstanding in Capital IQ.
 The figure indicates that coverage of the Compustat sample by Capital IQ is poor before 2001, with matched firms accounting for less than 10% of total debt outstanding.
-Coverage improves, though it remains somewhat incomplete after 2001, and is close to comprehensive after 2009.
+Coverage improves, though it remains somewhat incomplete after 2001 and is close to comprehensive after 2009 (Table 6).

-I.B Measuring the loan share in Compustat
+Measuring the Loan Share in Compustat

 A second limitation of Compustat balance sheets is that they do not report loans separately from the rest of debt outstanding.55 In what follows, I will approximate the firm-level loan share using the sum of two variables: a short-term debt variable, notes payable (np) and long-term debt variables, other long-term debt (dlto).
-The advantage of this definition is that it provides a comprehensive long-run measure of the loan share at the firm level, since data on both items is available after
+The advantage of this definition is that it provides a comprehensive long-run measure of the loan share at the firm level, since data on both items is available after 1970q1 for most firms.
+The choice of the two Compustat items used to define loans is based